-The AGING Project will use the UPO biobank for the “Novara Cohort Study,” a study aiming to investigate the aging processes in the population of the Novara area, to identify lifestyles leading to healthy aging and risk factors associated with age-related diseases.
+The biobank is an innovative research facility established by UPO to foster an inclusive scientific community where citizens, researchers and institutions come together to actively participate in the research process.
+The AGING Project will use the UPO biobank for the “Novara Cohort Study,” a study aimed to investigate the aging processes in the population residing in the Novara area and to identify lifestyles leading to healthy aging and risk factors associated with aging-related diseases.

 FAQ – Frequently Asked Question